Should You Buy A Cat Scratching Post, Pad, or Tree?

 1. The Scratching Post

-The traditional scratching post is a vertical structure that is usually covered in fabric or sisal rope, which is incredibly durable and ideal for vigourous clawing.
+The traditional cat scratching post is a vertical structure that is usually covered in fabric or sisal rope, which is incredibly durable and ideal for vigourous clawing.

 Space Needed: Minimal.
 A standard post has a small footprint, making it ideal for apartments or homes with limited floor space.
 It can be tucked neatly into a corner.